jgamblin/ipinfo-for-slack/README.md

 * A custom slash command on a Slack team
 * A web server running PHP5 with cURL enabled
-* A valid SSL certificate for your web server (not self-signed)
+* A valid SSL certificate for your web server (use https://letsencrypt.org/)

 ## USAGE